apple/foundationdb/documentation/sphinx/source/data-modeling.rst

 Key and value sizes
 ===================

 How you map your application data to keys and values can have a dramatic impact on performance.
 Below are some guidelines to consider as you design a data model.
-(For more general discussion of performance considerations, see :ref:`developer-guide-peformance-considerations`.)
+(For more general discussion of performance considerations, see :ref:`developer-guide-performance-considerations`.)

 * Structure keys so that range reads can efficiently retrieve the most frequently accessed data.